awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-patching.md

 In addition, having multiple PDBs associated with a Pod can cause an eviction failure event\.
 This event returns the following error message\.

 ```
-"evictErrorMessage": "This Pod has multiple PodDisruptionBudget, which the eviction subresource does not support",
+"evictErrorMessage": "This pod has multiple PodDisruptionBudget, which the eviction subresource does not support",
 ```

 You can create a desired action based on this event\.
 For example, you can adjust your Pod disruption budget \(PDB\) to control how the Pods are evicted\.
 More specifically, suppose that you start with a PDB that specifies the target percentage of Pods that are available\.
 Before your Pods are force terminated during an upgrade, you can adjust the PDB to a different percentage of Pods\.
-To receive this event, you must create an Amazon EventBridge rule in the AWS account and Region that the cluster belongs to\.
+To receive this event, you must create an Amazon EventBridge rule in the AWS account and AWS Region that the cluster belongs to\.
 The rule must use the following **Custom pattern**\.
 For more information, see [Creating Amazon EventBridge rules that react to events](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule.html) in the *Amazon EventBridge User Guide*\.

 ```
 {